Telling Family and Friends about Separation

 “We hope all is well with everyone.
 We have some important news to share with you.
 While we would have wanted to tell you in person, we feel we want to be sure everyone learns of this at the same time.
 (You can personalize this message by inserting both of your names in place of ‘we’ as appropriate.)

 Part B – Deliver the news:

 We know this could be a big surprise to many of you, but after much heartfelt thought, we’re going to be separating.
 You likely have a lot of questions and that maybe you didn’t expect this, but know this decision wasn’t made lightly.
 Our goal is to remain amicable, and we are working with a mediator to help us through this transition.

 Part C – Make the ask:

 We both decided that we want to keep the details of our situation private.
-We have also committed to one another that we will never speak ill of the other person, particularly for the sake of our children.
+Also, we have committed to one another that we will never speak ill of the other person, particularly for the sake of our children.
 We ask that you do the same in trying not to speculate about our situation.
-We know you might have a lot of questions, but we are both asking that you give us time and space to work through the next stage.
-We know you want to support us through this and we promise we will ask you if we need anything.”
+We know you might have a lot of questions.
+So we are both asking that you give us time and space to work through the next stage.
+We know you want to support us through this, and we promise we will ask you if we need anything.”